chili-publish/publisher-interface/README.md

 PublisherInterface.build(iframe, {penpalDebug: true});
 ```

-This will display messages in the console about Penpal and the communication between the iframe and the main page.
+This will display messages in the console from Penpal and the communication between the iframe and the main page.

 If there's a possibility of a failure to connect, you can set a timeout.
 If the connection is not established before the timeout, an exception will be thrown.
 In the example below, the build method will throw a timeout after 10 seconds if no connection is established.
 ```javascript